Good practice exchange library

 - conducting regular property inspections

-- developing the summary maintenance plan for submission to Renewal SA each year.
+- developing the summary maintenance plan for submission to SA Housing Authority each year.

 - ensuring all membership related by-laws, policies and procedures are correctly applied

 - assessing applications for membership and making recommendations

 - reviewing and updating membership-related by-laws, policies and procedures